Anti-Racist Results-Based Accountability (AR-RBA)

 Data-Driven Decision-Making

 Data-driven decision-making is part of the data culture created by Anti-Racist Results-Based Accountability.
 Data is more than numbers on a page.
 Data is stories.
-Data comes from all five of our senses.
-We see it, we taste it, we hear it, we touch it, smell it.
-At its best, data offer a holistic picture to inform and direct our decisions.
+At its best, data offers a holistic picture to inform and direct our decisions.

-To that end, AR-RBA pulls in and embraces all of our voices, but especially the voices of the people closest to the problem, who are most impacted by inequities.
-Those closest to the problem are often closest to the solution.
+AR-RBA pulls in and embraces all of our voices, but especially the voices of the people closest to the problem, in recognition that those closest to the problem are often closest to the solution.

-Since we know that our systems and institutions will default to benefiting white people, we have to assume that if we are unaware of our impact we’re causing or perpetuating harm in Black, Indigenous, Asian and local communities of color.
-A critical part of living into a data culture that has integrity is to see what impact our work is having for Black, Indigenous, Asian and local communities of color.
-No data point or even set of data points will be perfect, but data can reveal whether or not our strategies are making a difference in our community.
-To that end, AR-RBA demands that we stay open to the idea that the programs and strategies we’re using might not be the right ones, and might, in fact, exclude the very communities we’re trying to help.
+Since we know that our systems and institutions will continue to default to benefiting the white community, we have to assume that if we are unaware of our impact, we will cause and perpetuate harm to Black, Indigenous, Asian and local communities of color.
+The data we collect will never be perfect, but it can hold the power to reveal whether or not our strategies are making a difference in our community.